gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 # Stories

+## Story: Spike plugin resolution from bintray

+Add some basic DSL and resolver infrastructure to demonstrate plugin resolution from the public plugin repository.

 ## Story: Introduce plugins DSL block

 Adds the initial DSL support and APIs.
 At this stage, can only be used to apply core plugins to the script's target object.
 Later stories make this more useful.

+### Test cases

+- Script can use a `plugins { ... }` block to apply a core plugin.
+- Can use both `buildscript { ... }` and `plugins { ... }` blocks in a script to apply plugins.
+- Build author receives a nice error message when:
+    - A statement other than `buildscript { ... }` precedes the `plugins { ... }` statement.
+    - Attempting to apply an unknown plugin in a `plugins { ... }` block.
+        - Should give a set of candidate plugin ids that are available.
+    - Attempting to apply a core plugin with a version selector in a `plugins { ... }` block.
+    - Attempting to apply a plugin declared in the script's `buildscript { ... }` from the `plugins { ... }` block.
+    - Attempting to apply a plugin declared a parent project's build script `buildscript { ... }` from the `plugins { ... }` block.
+- The script's delegate object is not visible to the `plugins { ... }` block.

 ## Story: Resolve hard-coded set of plugins from public bintray repository